ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

     _zip = zip
 ```

 The problem with our right and proper OO version that avoids primitive obsession are that you are going to end up creating a new object.
 Do that in a hot path, and it will add up.
-As we said earlier, [watch you allocations](#avoid-allocations)!
+As we said earlier, [watch your allocations](#avoid-allocations)!

 Perhaps our zip code example feels a little contrived?
 Here's another one.
 It's a somewhat familiar pattern to avoid using floating point numbers to represent monetary values.
 That's wise, floating point numbers are not good for accuracy, and most of us want our monetary calculations to be accurate.
 A standard solution to this problem might look like the `Money` class below: